dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3117: Education should cultivate an ethic of lifelong learning.
+### T3117: Education should foster critical thinking, creativity, emotional intelligence, and a love of learning.

 |Support|
 |---|